Open-world Semi-supervised Generalized Relation Discovery Aligned in a Real-world Setting: Appendix

 One issue in evaluating GPT 3.5 is that the exact body of data used for training is unknown.
-Therefore, to ensure a fair comparison, we seek to determine if GPT 3.5 a priori knowledge of novel relation classes of the various datasets we use in our experiments.
-To do this, we ask GPT 3.5 to list all the classes in a specific dataset with the following prompt: ``What are the relation classes found in the [DATASET\_NAME] relation extraction dataset?''.
+Therefore, to ensure a fair comparison, we seek to determine if GPT 3.5 prior knowledge of the various datasets we use in our experiments.
+To do this, we ask GPT 3.5 to list all the classes in a specific dataset with the following prompt: ``What are the relation classes found in the [DATASET\_NAME] relation extraction dataset?''
 We report the response when asking about TACRED in Table \ref{tab:gpt_tacred_classes}.
 Note: GPT 3.5 also responded with accurate descriptions of the relation classes, but they are omitted for brevity.

-For the TACRED dataset, GPT 3.5 responded with 37 correct responses from 41 relation classes.
+For the TACRED dataset, GPT 3.5 responded with 37 correct responses of the 41 total relation classes.
 We use these results to argue that GPT 3.5 has an unfair advantage in discovering novel classes in TACRED and ReTACRED.
 Despite this advantage, GPT 3.5 did poorly compared to the other baselines we tested.
 However, when asked about the relation classes in FewRel, it responded with only four correct responses of the 80 total relation classes in the dataset.
-This information can partially explain why GPT 3.5 performs better on the TACRED dataset than FewRel in our tests.
+This information can partially explain why, in our tests, GPT 3.5 performs better on the TACRED and ReTACRED datasets compared to FewRel.